Emzzy241/Journal/README.md

 * _Clone the Project(git clone _REPOSITORY NAME_)_
 * _RUn "npm install" in the git bash Terminal_
 * _RUn "npm run build" in the git bash Terminal_
-* _Application will be run on a localhost_
+* _Application will now run on a webpack development server_
-* _And then voila you cn now play the game_
+* _And then voila you can now play the game_
 _Note: the website is designed to run on a web browser just be sure you have one. _

 ## Known Bugs
 * _No detected bugs_
-_Note: as at the launch of this Application(15/10/22) there are no bugs but this is not the finished product as I will be adding more features if anyone comes in contact with a bug, be sure to hit me up on social media or email me @emzzyoluwoe@gmail.com WATCH OUT FOR VERSION 1.1 WHICH IS COMING SOON  _
+_Note: as at the launch of this Application there are no bugs but this is not the finished product as I will be adding more features later on.
+If anyone comes in contact with a bug, be sure to hit me up on social media or email me @emzzyoluwole@gmail.com.
+WATCH OUT FOR VERSION 1.1 WHICH IS COMING SOON  _

 ## WEBSITE LINK
 https://emzzy241.github.io/ToDo-List/